 University of Wyoming researchers are on a quest to discover why big-city pollutant is now appearing in sparsely populated areaApril 14, 2013 - 6:13pm — Bruce Pharr

 The March 22 issue of Upstream, The International Oil & Gas Newspaper, includes several articles on the Upper Green River Valley in Wyoming.

-The Picarro InvestigatorTM for methane emission sources sets outside the Austria Center Vienna (ACV) as the General Assembly 2013 of the European Geosciences Union (EGU) opens on Monday, April 8.
+The Picarro InvestigatorTM for Methane Research sets outside the Austria Center Vienna (ACV) as the General Assembly 2013 of the European Geosciences Union (EGU) opens on Monday, April 8.